ElondoPrinceDarlins/PROGRAM-STUDENT-AVERAGE-AND-RANKING/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I give thanks to Microverse community for investing in me.
+I give thanks to etsntech community for investing in me.
 I am looking forth to building more projects

 ## 📝 License <a name="license"></a>